Homosexual Desire: Publication and contents

-Homosexual Desire, originally Le désir homosexuel, was written by Guy Hocquenghem and published in the French language by Editions Universitaires in 1972.
+Homosexual Desire, originally Le désir homosexuel, was written by Guy Hocquenghem and published in the French language by Éditions Universitaires in 1972.
 The book was translated into English in 1978 by Daniella Dangoor; this translation was reprinted in the United States in 1993.
 In 2017, the book was translated into Spanish as El deseo homosexual and Spanish critical theorist Paul B. Preciado contributed an afterword.

 The book is polemical and sought the liberation of homosexual men over their assimilation.
 The primary aim of the book is to reduce the symbolic value of the phallus over society; for Hocquenghem, the dominance of the phallus leads to the subordination of women and homosexual men, and many social problems can be traced to the phallus.
 He argues that homosexual desire – inward feelings of same-sex attraction that are at once produced and repressed by heterosexist society – can be political, and that like the civil unrest in the May 68 movement, it can lead to the liberation of homosexual men.
 In his argument, homosexual desire is focused on the anus (a valueless organ), so it cannot be concerned with futurity.
 He argues that the repression of homosexual desire – not the death drive of Freud's psychoanalysis – leads to men lashing out in masochist fits of rage in attempts to liberate themselves (in modern parlance, internalised homophobia).
 Hocquenghem's notion of sexual liberation also included children; he argued that children are oppressed by society for their sexuality, and that adult–child sex is not an inherently abusive practice.

 Reception and legacy

 The publication of Homosexual Desire preceded Michel Foucault's The History of Sexuality by four years, another influential book in the study of desire and homosexual identity.
-It was the first queer theoretic work about queer antisociality, a theory – advanced by writers like Lee Edelman – declaring homosexuality incompatible with many of society's values.
+It was the first queer theoretical work about queer antisociality, a theory – advanced by writers like Lee Edelman – declaring homosexuality incompatible with many of society's values.